A tightrope walk between lives and livelihood

 But, extending the lockdown as it is comes with its own issues.
 On Sunday, the World Bank, in its 'South Asia Economic Update: Impact of COVID-19', had said the coronavirus pandemic has severely disrupted the Indian economy, magnifying pre-existing risks to its outlook, predicting the Indian economy to slow down to 2.8 per cent growth in FY 2021.
 Lives are at stake, but so were livelihood.
 It was up to the Centre to undertake measures to contain the health and economic fallout, with the RBI providing calibrated support in the form of policy rate cuts and regulatory forbearance.

-The Centre, in consultation with states, is expected to slowly restart economic activities in a graded manner in what is seen as a nuanced change in strategy.
+The Centre, in consultation with states, will now restart economic activities in a graded manner in what is seen as a nuanced change in strategy.
 It had earlier sought inputs related to production, labour and logistics from clusters in five key sectors to ascertain expected output if they are made operational within a fortnight.
 The five sectors were textiles, chemicals, electronics, steel and pharmaceutical.

 The Department for Promotion of Industry and Internal Trade (DPIIT) had suggested that all transport vehicles of all sizes, whether inter-state, intra-state or intra-city, need to be allowed, whether empty or full, by all enforcement agencies without asking any question.
 It has also asked for certain repairing units like those individuals or small agencies involved in providing repair services in mobile, refrigerator, air conditioner, television, plumbing, cobblers, ironing (dhobi), electrician, automobile mechanics, cycle to be allowed.
 The department has stated that all street vendors like fruit and vegetable sellers should be allowed by the states in order to improve doorstep delivery and also to provide much needed liquidity to this population.